Thurluth/Popups-Android/README.md

          *    BE EXECUTED WHEN ACCEPT
          *    BUTTON IS PRESSED
          *
-         *    RETURN "" OR null IF YOU WANT
+         *    CALL A METHOD THAT CALL popup.closePopup()
-         *    TO CLOSE THE POPUP.
+         *    TO CLOSE THE POPUP OR popup.setErrorMessage(CharSequence message)
-         *    OTHERWISE RETURN AN ERROR MESSAGE
+         *    TO DISPLAY AN ERROR MESSAGE
          */
     }